Heatmap

 Show every click (desktop) and tap (mobile) made on the page.
 Reveals:

-• Which non-clickable elements visitors try to click (often indicating confusing design)
+- Which non-clickable elements visitors try to click (confusion clicks — a major CRO signal)

-• Whether CTA buttons attract the attention they’re designed to
+- Whether CTA buttons attract the clicks they’re designed to

-Click maps are the most directly actionable heatmap type for CRO.
+Click maps are the most directly actionable heatmap type for CRO — every confusion click represents a design element that needs to change.

 Scroll Maps